 Inherent Risk can be defined as the probability of financial statement being defective due to error, omission or misstatement which occur due to factors beyond the control or which cannot be controlled with the help of internal controls.
-Examples of Inherent Risk can be non-recording of the transaction by an employee, segregating of duties to reduce risk of control but at the same time collusion of employees/stakeholders for mala fide intentions.
+Examples include non-recording of the transaction by an employee, segregating of duties to reduce risk of control but at the same time collusion of employees/stakeholders for malafide intentions.

 Types of Inherent Risk

-- #1 – Risk Due to Manual Intervention – Human intervention can certainly lead to error in processing. no human can be perfect at all times.
-There are chances of mistakes/error.
+- #1 – Risk Due to Manual Intervention – Human intervention can undoubtedly lead to errors in processing.
+No human can be perfect at all times.
+There are chances of mistakes/errors.

-- #2 – Complexity of Transaction – Certain accounting transactions may be easy to record/report but the situation is not the same every time.
-There might occur complex transaction which may not be easily recorded/reported.
+- #2 – Complexity of Transaction – Certain accounting transactions may be easy to record/report, but the situation is not the same every time.
+There might occur complex transaction which may not be quickly recorded/reported.

 Examples of Inherent Risk